Muhammad Abdul Hafiz

-Muhammad Abdul Hafiz is a judge of the High Court Division of Bangladesh Supreme Court.
+Muhammad Abdul Hafiz (M. A. Hafiz) was a judge of the Appellate Division of the Supreme Court of Bangladesh.
+Before his elevation to the Appellate Division Justice Mr. Hafiz was the most senior judge of the High Court Division of the Supreme Court of Bangladesh.

 Early life

-Abdul Hafiz was born on 1 June 1967.
+Abdul Hafiz was born on 1 June 1957.
 He completed his bachelor's degree and master's at the University of Dhaka.

 Career

-Abdul Hafiz joined the Dhaka District court in 1982.

-In 1985, Abdul Hafiz became a lawyer of the High Court Division of Bangladesh Supreme Court.
+Abdul Hafiz was enrolled as an Advocate of the Dhaka District Court in 1982.
+In 1985, Abdul Hafiz became a lawyer of the High Court Division of the Bangladesh Supreme Court.

-Abdul Hafiz was appointed to the High Court Division as an additional judge on 27 April 2004.
+Abdul Hafiz was appointed to the High Court Division as an Additional Judge on 27 April 2003.
 On 27 April 2005, Abdul Hafiz was made a permanent judge of the High Court Division of Bangladesh Supreme Court.
+He was elevated to the Appellate Division of the Supreme Court of Bangladesh on April 25, 2024.

-Abdul Hafiz and Justice AKM Fazlur Rahman on 6 May 2010, granted bail to 11 accused in the Shamim Reza Rubel murder.
-On 7 July 2010, Abdul Hafiz and Justice Afzal Hossain Ahmed granted bail to 13 activists of Bangladesh Jatiyatabadi Chhatra Dal in case filled by activist of Bangladesh Chhatra League who alleged they were attacked by the accused in Madhur Canteen of the University of Dhaka.
+Abdul Hafiz and Justice AKM Fazlur Rahman granted bail to 11 defendants accused in the Shamim Reza Rubel murder on 6 May 2010.
+On 7 July 2010, Abdul Hafiz and Justice Afzal Hossain Ahmed granted bail to 13 activists of Bangladesh Jatiyatabadi Chhatra Dal in a case filed by an activist of the Bangladesh Chhatra League, who alleged they were attacked by the accused in Madhur Canteen of the University of Dhaka.
 On the same day Justice Afzal Hossain Ahmed granted bail to eight members of Bangladesh Jamaat-e-Islami.

 On 8 June 2011, Abdul Hafiz and Justice Sheikh Rezowan Ali granted bail to Abdus Salam Pintu and Nasiruddin Ahmed Pintu, Bangladesh Nationalist Party politicians, in two separate hearings that day.

-On 28 August 2018, Abdul Hafiz and Justice Bhishmadev Chakrabortty granted bail to Amir Khasru Mahmud Chowdhury, politician of Bangladesh Nationalist Party.
-The same day they asked the government of Bangladesh to return the passport of the mayor of Sylhet, Ariful Haque Choudhury, back to him.
-On 4 October, Abdul Hafiz and Justice Kashefa Hussain granted bail to 11 politicians of Bangladesh Nationalist Party, Abdul Moyeen Khan, Amanullah Aman, Gayeshwar Chandra Roy, Mirza Fakhrul Islam Alamgir, Mirza Abbas, Nazrul Islam Khan, and Ruhul Kuddus Talukder Dulu on sedition charges.
-On 22 October, Abdul Hafiz and Justice Mohi Uddin Shamim granted bail barrister Mainul Hosein in two separate defamation cases.
+On 28 August 2018, Abdul Hafiz and Justice Bhishmadev Chakrabortty granted bail to Amir Khasru Mahmud Chowdhury, a politician of the Bangladesh Nationalist Party.
+The same day they asked the government of Bangladesh to return the passport of the mayor of Sylhet, Ariful Haque Choudhury, to him.
+On 4 October, Abdul Hafiz and Justice Kashefa Hussain granted bail to 11 politicians of the Bangladesh Nationalist Party, Abdul Moyeen Khan, Amanullah Aman, Gayeshwar Chandra Roy, Mirza Fakhrul Islam Amalgam, Mirza Abbas, Nazrul Islam Khan, and Ruhul Kuddus Talukder Dulu on sedition charges.
+On 22 October, Abdul Hafiz and Justice Mohi Uddin Shamim granted bail to barrister Mainul Hosein in two separate defamation cases.